Financial-Times/origami/MIGRATION.md

 	- `.o-forms-input--toggle`
 	- `.o-forms-input--valid`

+Unlike with the previous `o-forms` class no `max-width` is set, as this was often overridden by projects based on context.
+Place your form field elements within a containing element or set your own `max-width`.

+Note that in some cases the above modifiers must be used to recreate previously default behaviour.
+The inline input titles now require the `o-forms-title--vertical-center` class to vertically with the input, where the label is short and prompt text has not been provided.

 The JavaScript for `o-forms` now accepts two options:
 - `useBrowserValidation`: whether to use the browsers validtion and error messages.
 Defaults to `false`